 Sgt Bourdeau was later wounded by an artillery burst in the closing days of the Gothic Line Battle in September 1944.

-Lieutenant Peter Raymond Carr-Harris, 3rd Fd Coy, Military Cross
+Lieutenant Peter Raymond Carr-Harris, 3rd Field Company, Military Cross

 On 23 May 1944, the 2nd Canadian Infantry Brigade, supported by the North Irish Horse, Royal Armoured Corps, attacked the Adolph Hitler Line between Acquino and Pontecorvo.
 Lieutenant Carr-Harris was detailed to command a mine sweeping party to move forward with the leading battalion, the Princess Patricia's Canadian Light Infantry.
 This was to ensure that the tanks in support of the regiment got through the enemy defences.